nakajijapan/ColorHex/README.md

 ## License

-UIColor-Hex is available under the MIT license.
+ColorHex is available under the MIT license.
 See the LICENSE file for more info.